 Metro 2033 has a bleak atmosphere, excellent world-building, and a tense gameplay loop.
 It is one of the best FPS games on Nintendo Switch if you’re into more methodical shooters.

 The sequel Metro: Last Light Redux is also available on the Nintendo Switch.
 The story takes place one year after the events of the first game.

 Superhot is an innovative FPS game where time moves only when you do.
 Make every step, action, and move count because everyone (including you) goes down in just one hit.

-The game is an innovative Switch puzzle game at heart, as you have to quickly create a game plan from the tools in the environment.
+The game is an innovative puzzle game at heart, as you have to quickly create a game plan from the tools in the environment.
 The fun part is executing that plan— constantly switching between real-time movement and paused time is an addicting loop.

 Superhot uses a minimalist art style to keep your eyes focused on what matters most.
 Environments are white and grey, interactable objects and projectiles are black, and enemies are bright red.